audibleblink/iosNotes/README.md

-# Beginning iOS w/ Swifts
+# Beginning iOS w/ Swift

 Notes from the Beginning iOS course from Big Nerd Ranch